-Meanwhile prepare the polka dot ready-to-roll shapes.
-Cut off a piece of fondant and knead in the food colouring of your choice (we used 1-2 drops of orange, green and pink food colouring for a pastel effect) once you’ve got your colour perfected, roll out the ready-to-roll icing onto a clean surface with a light dusting of icing sugar and cut out the circles.
-Do this with each piece of coloured fondant and leave to one side.
+While the cake is chilling, prepare the polka dot ready-to-roll shapes.
+Cut off a piece of the icing and knead in the food colouring of your choice (we used 1-2 drops of orange, green and pink food colouring for a pastel effect).
+Once you have the right colour, dust your work surface with a little icing sugar, and roll out the coloured icing to the thickness of a £1 coin.
+Cut out 1-2 circles.
+Repeat with the different colours and leave to one side.

 Take the cake out of the fridge and melt the next bar of chocolate in the microwave until easy to pour.
-Pour this again in the centre of the cake and smooth using the back of a spoon until the cake is evenly covered.
+Pour this again in the centre of the cake, and smooth it out using the back of a spoon until the cake is evenly covered.
 Let the mix run down the sides.
-Add your coloured circles and bow and pop back in the fridge to set until you want to serve.
+Add your coloured circles and bow and pop back in the fridge to set for 15-30 minutes.

 Just before serving, remove the cake from the fridge and add a ribbon across the middle, with a pretty bow.